michaelborck-education/ai-teaching-partner-hr/booklet/00-front-matter.md

 - Consider forming a learning community around AI-enhanced teaching

 **For others:**
-- Adapt frameworks to your institutional context
+- Adapt frameworks to your institutional and disciplinary context
 - Share successes and failures with your teaching and learning community
 - Contribute to the growing body of practice around AI in education